 How to Clean Antique Jewellery

-It’s important to maintain your antique jewellery and keep it in the best condition possible.
+It’s essential to maintain your antique jewellery and keep it in the best condition possible.
 This will help it to retain its value, as well as preserving a piece of history for generations to come.
-When jewellery is properly looked after, its lifetime is extended and its value is maximised.
+When jewellery is properly looked after, its lifetime is extended, and its value is maximised.

 Whilst some cleaning procedures like ultrasonic jewellery cleaning shouldn’t be attempted at home, others are deemed perfectly safe and shouldn’t damage your precious item if done correctly and cautiously.

 Before you get started though, consider the material, shape and age of the jewellery piece before getting started.
 How you will treat a silver diamond ring is different to how you would treat gold pearl earrings.

 Pieces of antique jewellery – from any jewellery eras – should be cleaned often to keep them looking their best.
 Harder stones like sapphires, diamonds and rubies can be cleaned at home but softer stones like pearls should be cleaned professionally as they can easily be damaged by chemicals or even water.

 If you’re not sure whether you should be cleaning your antique jewellery yourself, seek expert advice or just visit a professional.
 It’s better to be safe than sorry.

 The chemical composition of different metals varies, so the effect of certain solutions on gold, versus silver or platinum, for instance, will be different too.
 Every cleaning solution should be carefully considered and researched, especially when cleaning classic engagement rings.
 Do not try out a new cleaning solution idea on a whim – if you do, you risk destroying your antique jewellery.
 If you choose to go with a professional cleaning solution, check the instructions and research reviews of the brand.